Rip-Rip-Rip/P2CE-Addon-Fall-Damage/README.md

 This mod has some settings you can adjust:

-SetMaxPlayerHealth(val) - Sets the player's maximum health and heals the player to full health.
+`SetMaxPlayerHealth(val)` // Sets the player's maximum health and heals the player to full health.
 Set value persists across maps.
 Takes an integer > 0 as a parameter.

-DoHealthRegeneration(val) - Enables/Disables player health regeneration.
+`DoHealthRegeneration(val)` // Enables/Disables player health regeneration.
 Set value persists across maps.
 Takes a boolean value ('true'/'false') as a parameter.

-DoHealthPersistence(val) - Enables/Disables player health persistence (whether the player's health in one level is transfered into future levels).
+`DoHealthPersistence(val)` // Enables/Disables player health persistence (whether the player's health in one level is transfered into future levels).
 Takes a boolean value ('true'/'false') as a parameter.

 In order to change these settings, open the console whilst inside a map and run the command: script [function] (e.g. `script SetMaxPlayerHealth(150)`).